Getting all flags

 The allFlags()

-method produces a map of feature flag keys to their values.
+method produces a map of feature flag keys to their values for a context object.

 The map contains null values for any flags that would return the fallback value.
 The fallback value is the second argument that you normally pass to variation